f5devcentral/f5-agility-labs-waf/docs/waf141/labinfo/labinfo.rst

 components have been included in your lab environment:

 -  1 x Ubuntu Linux 20.04 client
--  1 x F5 BIG-IP VE (v16.0.1) running Advanced WAF with Ip Intelligence & Threat Campaigns Subscription Services.
+-  1 x F5 BIG-IP VE (v16.0.1) running Advanced WAF with IP Intelligence & Threat Campaign Subscription Services.
 -  1 x Ubuntu Linux 20.04 server

 The following table lists VLANS, IP Addresses and Credentials for all